Bidding combinatorial games: A motivating result and a generalization of the impartial game tree

-\begin{example} Figure~\ref{fig:1} displays seven game trees, of which the naming of the first four should be familiar to the reader.
-The two game trees on the bottom row, $*_2$ and $\up_{\mathrm{sym}}$, have non-standard names due to their special interest to this study (note $*_2\ne *2$).
-Let us review some behavior of each of these seven games with respect to differences and similarities between alternating play and bidding play.
-In $0$ the player without the marker wins.
-In $*$ the dominating player wins.
-The game $1/2$ is a Left win (independently of who owns the marker).
-Right can win the game $\up$, if he holds a sufficient budget (even with $\tb=1$).
-How?
-The index in the game $*_2$ indicates how many consecutive bids a player needs to win, to win the game, if $\tb>0$.
-In alternating play, of course $*_2 = 0$,\footnote{See Section~\ref{sec:future} for a brief discussion of equivalence classes of games.} and does not deserve a special name.
-The game $\up_{\mathrm{sym}}$ is discussed just below. \end{example}
+\begin{example} Figure~\ref{fig:1} displays six game trees, of which the naming of the first four should be familiar to the reader.
+The two game trees on the bottom row, $*_2$ and $\up_{\mathrm{sym}}$, have non-standard names due to their special interest to this study (note $*_2\ne *2=\cg{0,*}{0,*}$).
+Let us review some behavior of each of these six games with respect to differences and similarities between alternating play and bidding play.
+In $0$, which is a $\nP$-position in alternating play, the player without the marker wins.
+In $*$, which is an $\nN$-position in alternating play, the dominating player wins.
+It is easy to verify that $1/2$ is a Left win in both alternating play and bidding play (independently of who holds the marker).
+We know that the game $\up$ is a Left win in alternating play; however, in bidding play, Right can win $\up$, if he holds a sufficient budget (even with $\tb=1$).
+Observe that, in the game $*_2$ a player needs to win 2 consecutive bids in order to win the game, which is the index of $*_2$.
+This can only happen if $\tb>0$; in alternating play, of course $*_2 = 0$, and does not deserve a special name.
+The game $\up_{\mathrm{sym}}$ is discussed below using the definition of a {\em symmetric ending game}. \end{example}

 Consider the following generalization of impartial games, to {\em symmetric ending} games.
 If one of the players has a terminal move, then so has the other player.
 And if one of the players cannot move then neither can the other player.
 That is, $G$ is a symmetric ending game if for all followers $H$, $0\in \HL$ if and only if $0\in \HR$, and $\HL=\nil$ if and only if $\HR=\nil$.